-- 5. Individual Work may be comprised of any of the following: walk, trot, extended trot, canter or hand gallop in a straight line, curved line, serpentine, circle or figure 8, or combination of these gaits and maneuvers; stop; back in a straight or curved line; turn or pivot on the haunches and/or on the forehand; sidepass, two-track or leg-yield; flying or simple change of lead; counter-canter; or any other maneuver; ride without irons or drop and pick up irons.
+- Individual Work may be comprised of any of the following: walk, trot, extended trot, canter or hand gallop in a straight line, curved line, serpentine, circle or figure 8, or combination of these gaits and maneuvers; stop; back in a straight or curved line; turn or pivot on the haunches and/or on the forehand; sidepass, two-track or leg-yield; flying or simple change of lead; counter-canter; or any other maneuver; ride without irons or drop and pick up irons.
 A back should be asked for at some time during the class.
-Judges should not ask exhibitors to mount or dismount except that exhibitors may be asked to dismount to check the bit. - 6.
-THE WALK: Should be a four-beat gait with the rider in a vertical position with a following hand. - 7.
-THE POSTING TROT: Figure 8 at trot, demonstrating change of diagonals.
+Judges should not ask exhibitors to mount or dismount except that exhibitors may be asked to dismount to check the bit. - THE WALK: Should be a four-beat gait with the rider in a vertical position with a following hand. - THE POSTING TROT: Figure 8 at trot, demonstrating change of diagonals.
 At left diagonal, rider should be sitting the saddle when left front leg is on the ground; at right diagonal, rider should be sitting the saddle when the right front leg is on the ground; when circling clockwise at a trot, rider should be on left diagonal; When circling counter-clockwise, rider should be on right diagonal.
 The rider should close his/her hip angle to allow his/her torso to follow the horizontal motion of the horse.
-The upper body should be slightly inclined 20 degrees in front of the vertical. - SITTING TRŎT AND CANTER: At the sitting trot, the upper body is only slightly in front of the vertical.
+The upper body should be slightly inclined 20 degrees in front of the vertical. - SITTING TROT AND CANTER: At the sitting trot, the upper body is only slightly in front of the vertical.
 At the canter, the body should be positioned slightly more in front of the vertical.
-As the stride is shortened, the body should be in a slightly more erect position. - 9.
-TWO-POINT POSITION: The pelvis should be toward, but relaxed, lifting the rider's weight off the horse's back and transferring the weight through the rider's legs.
+As the stride is shortened, the body should be in a slightly more erect position. - TWO-POINT POSITION: The pelvis should be toward, but relaxed, lifting the rider's weight off the horse's back and transferring the weight through the rider's legs.
 In this position, the two points of contacts between the horse and rider are the rider's legs.
 Hands should be forward, up the neck, not resting on the neck. - 10.
-HAND GALLOP: A three-beat, lengthened canter ridden in twopoint position.
+HAND GALLOP: A three-beat, lengthened canter ridden in two-point position.
 The legs are on the horse's sides while the seat is held out of the saddle.
 When at the hand gallop, the rider's angulation will vary somewhat as the horse's strides is shortened and lengthened.
-A good standard at a normal hand gallop should be about 30 degrees in front of the vertical. - E. SCORĽNG: Exhibitors are to be scored from 0 to infinity with 70 denoting an average score.
+A good standard at a normal hand gallop should be about 30 degrees in front of the vertical. - SCORING: Exhibitors are to be scored from 0 to infinity with 70 denoting an average score.
 Maneuvers are scored from +3 to -3 in half (1/2) point increments.
 Maneuver scores should be determined independent of penalties and should reflect equal considersation of both performance of the exhibitor's pattern and the form and effectiveness of the exhibitor and presentation of horse to result in the following scores: +3 Excellent, +2 Very Good, +1 Good, 0 Correct, -1 Poor, -2 Very Poor, -3 Extremely Poor.
-Exhibitor's overall form and effectiveness should also be scored from 0 to 5 with 0 to 2 Average, 3 Good, 4 Very Good, 5 Excellent. - F. Penalties.
+Exhibitor's overall form and effectiveness should also be scored from 0 to 5 with 0 to 2 Average, 3 Good, 4 Very Good, 5 Excellent. - Penalties.
 Maneuver evaluations and penalty applications are to be determined independently.
-The following penalties will be applied for each occurance and will be deducted from the final score. - 1.
-One(1) point penalty - a.
-Break of gait at walk or trot up to two strides - b.
-Over/under turn of 1/8 to 1/4 - c.
-Tick or hit of cone - d.
-Obviously looking down to check leads or diagonals - 2.
-Three(3) point penalty - a.
-Not performing the specific gait or not stopping when called for the pattern within 10 feet (3meters) of the designated location - b.
-Missing a diagonal up to 2 strides in the pattern or on the rail - c.
-Incorrect lead or break of gait (except when correcting an incorrect lead at the canter) - d.
-Complete loss of contact between rider's hand and the horse's mouth - e.
-Break of gait at walk or trot for more than two strides - f.
-Loss of iron g.
-Head carried too low and/or clearly behind the vertical while the horse is in motion, showing the appearance of intimidation a.
-Loss of rein
+The following penalties will be applied for each occurance and will be deducted from the final score.

+- One(1) point penalty

+a.
+Break of gait at walk or trot up to two strides

+- Over/under turn of 1/8 to 1/4 b.

+- Tick or hit of cone

+- Obviously looking down to check leads or diagonals